All posts

 Scenario 1: Brazilian SaaS founder ($8,000/month)

-Profile: A developer in São Paulo runs a B2B SaaS product through a Wyoming LLC.
+A developer in São Paulo runs a B2B SaaS product through a Wyoming LLC.
 US and international clients pay $8,000/month to the LLC's Mercury account.
-The founder works from Brazil and has no US physical presence.
+The founder works from Brazil with no US physical presence.

 US obligations: